List of accidents and incidents involving military aircraft (2020–present): August 2022

-A Pakistan Army Aviation helicopter, which was on flood relief operations in Lasbela area of Balochistan, lost contact with Air Traffic Control.
+A Pakistan Army Aviation Corps helicopter, which was on flood relief operations in Lasbela District, Balochistan, lost contact with Air Traffic Control.
 The six military personnel, including Commander XII Corps Lieutenant General Sarfraz Ali died in the crash.
 Reports from Pakistani authorities on their early investigations attributed the crash to poor weather conditions, with fog being the main culprit, due to which the Helicopter crashed into a mountain.